zoisite-rb/zoisite-rb/guides/source/active_support_instrumentation.md

 Active Support Instrumentation
 ==============================

-Active Support is a part of core Rails that provides Ruby language extensions, utilities, and other things.
-One of the things it includes is an instrumentation API that can be used inside an application to measure certain actions that occur within Ruby code, such as those inside a Rails application or the framework itself.
-It is not limited to Rails, however.
+Active Support is a part of core Zoisite that provides Ruby language extensions, utilities, and other things.
+One of the things it includes is an instrumentation API that can be used inside an application to measure certain actions that occur within Ruby code, such as those inside a Zoisite application or the framework itself.
+It is not limited to Zoisite, however.
 It can be used independently in other Ruby scripts if desired.

-In this guide, you will learn how to use the Active Support's instrumentation API to measure events inside of Rails and other Ruby code.
+In this guide, you will learn how to use the Active Support's instrumentation API to measure events inside of Zoisite and other Ruby code.

 After reading this guide, you will know:

 * What instrumentation can provide.
 * How to add a subscriber to a hook.
-* The hooks inside the Rails framework for instrumentation.
+* The hooks inside the Zoisite framework for instrumentation.
 * How to build a custom instrumentation implementation.

 --------------------------------------------------------------------------------